FrazerChard/frazerchard.github.io/README.md

 ### **Verify ECDSA**

 **DESCRIPTION**
-Cairo has a bultin to perform ECDSA signature verification.
+- Cairo has a bultin to perform ECDSA signature verification.
-STEPS:
+- STEPS:
     - 1: Create a message to sign
     - 2: hash message using pedersen function
     - 3: obtain private key
     - 4: sign message hash using priv key
     - 5: record sig_r & sig_s

-Python script can be used to generate private key but in this case, we are using the hardcoded values.
+- A Python script can be used to generate private key but in this case, we are using the hardcoded values.

 - `message_hash` ("13579") : 2255487090060981340412778270523682108366421523848318719210969003889439916982
 - `public_key` : 336651705928807190204460653884405974785205047669862626875647782176669707088